snail-language/snail-language.github.io/_docs/02-basics.md

 calls a method on another value.
 The number of arguments in a dispatch must match the number of parameters in the method definition.

-First, the value is determined.
-Then, each of the arguments is evaluated from left to right.
+First, each of the arguments is evaluated from left to right.
 These values are then stored in the parameters of the target value's method.
+Then, the value of the target object is determined.
 Inheritance rules are used to determine the method that is selected.
 Finally, the body of this method is evaluated, producing the value of this dispatch.

 If the reference implementation detects an inheritance cycle during a dispatch, it will exit with an error.